 4. Use Wallpaper To Create a Bold Accent Wall

 Adding wallpaper immediately transforms the look of any room, whether it’s a bathroom, bedroom, dining room or living room.
 The cost for this makeover project will depend on the size of the wall and the type of wallpaper you choose, but if you choose a smaller wall and less expensive paper, you can likely keep costs under $500.
-According to HomeAdvisor, adding wallpaper to a small room starts at an average of $283, so doing a single wall would cost less.
+According to HomeAdvisor, adding wallpaper to a room ranges from $310 to $790, so doing a single wall would cost less.

 You can save on costs by putting it up yourself.
 Peel-and-stick wallpaper makes this an easy home improvement to DIY.